Looking for a Beginners Electric Guitar?

 (In other words this guitar doesn't have a lever that is attached to the guitar bridge and the pitch changing mechanism).

-Click here to learn more about the whammy bar and listen to guitar tricks performed using this.
+Click here to learn more about the whammy bar and listen to guitar tricks performed using it.